Calmarius/pl2019_3/README.md

     // ( Stuff to
      comment out )

-This exploit the fact the group nodes are single nodes.
+This exploits the fact that the group nodes are single nodes.

 ### Adding if statement